b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 We start by defining a `Door` structure that has all the necessary fields in order to simulate our game-show.
-Notice the `mutable` keyword, it will allow us to change a property of a `Door` inplace.
-Anyway, we follow the structure with a random generator or three doors (`get3RandDoors`) door opener `openEligibleDoor` and `swapChoice`.
+Notice the `mutable` keyword, it will allow us to change a property of a `Door` in-place.
+Anyway, we follow the structure definition with a random generator of three doors (`get3RandDoors`) door opener `openEligibleDoor` and `swapChoice`.
 All the above act per the game description.

 Now, we only need a way to determine did the player win.